cue-3/re-cue/docs/PHASE-1-COMPLETE.md

 ## Summary

 We have successfully implemented **Phase 1 of the Use Case Creation capability** for the RE-cue toolkit.
-The implementation is fully functional and has been tested on a real Spring Boot project (agile-forecaster).
+The implementation is fully functional and has been tested on real Spring Boot projects.

 ## ✅ What We've Completed